101st Motorized Division "Trieste": Tunisian Campaign

 On 11-18 December 1942 the Trieste participated in the Battle of El Agheila, after which Axis forces resumed their retreat towards Tunisia where the Trieste participated in the Tunisian Campaign.
 In February 1943 the two fusilier battalions of the 66th Motorized Infantry Regiment "Trieste" merged and formed the I Battalion "Trieste", while the "Granatieri di Sardegna" battalion changed its number to II Battalion.
-The regiment then received the III Battalion "Folgore", which had been formed with the survivors of the 185th Paratroopers Division "Folgore".
+The regiment then received the III Battalion "Folgore", which had been formed with the survivors of the 185th Infantry Division "Folgore".
 The division then fought in the Battle of Medenine, the Battle of the Mareth Line, and the Battle of Wadi Akarit, before retreating to the Enfidaville Line.
 There the division surrendered on 13 May 1943 to allied forces.